 - Command & Conquer: Tiberian Sun (1999): Set in the dark future, the emergence of Tiberium has boosted human technology to unimaginable levels and Spider Tanks are common items.
 The apparent resurrection of Kane results in the resurgence of Nod, and the Second Tiberium War breaks out.
 This time, the effects of Tiberium are causing more environmental damage - parts of the globe are entirely hostile to life.
 During the game, the discovery of alien spaceships and other technology brings new light to the origin of Tiberium.
 Again, canonically, GDI wins.

 - Command & Conquer 3: Tiberium Wars (2007): Set in 2047, another war between Nod and GDI erupts following Kane's reappearance.
-Invading aliens called the Scrin join as a third side.
+Invading aliens called the Scrin join as a third side, and are revealed to be the cause of the Tiberium infestation.
 Tiberium continues to make the world even less habitable for humanity.
 Canonically, all sides' storylines are correct, with the series being written to show multiple perspectives.
 Generally considered as the best game in the Tiberium series so far, both in terms of gameplay and storyline.

 - Command & Conquer 3: Kane's Wrath (2008): The next installment, Kane's Wrath focuses on the series Big Bad Kane, with the campaign spanning from the end of Firestorm to 11 years after Tiberium Wars.
 Also adds two subfactions to each army with specialized attack styles.
 Kane wins this round despite losing most of his army, capturing both MacGuffins (of course, he specifically states, in cutscene, that Nod being "but a shadow of what it once was" is exactly "as it should be").

 - Tiberium: A Squad-based FPS set in the years following Tiberium Wars.
 Canceled by EA due to "not meeting standards".